OpenNBS/NoteBlockWorld/web/public/docs/guidelines.md

 Attempting to circumvent the restrictive measure(s) applied to your account is also considered a violation of these Guidelines, and may lead to stricter measures being applied.

 We always aim to take the lightest action necessary to address the issue.
-Of course, we won't ban your account straight away if you commit a minor infringement!
+Of course, we won’t ban your account straight away if you commit a minor infringement!
 Our team will work with you in good faith to get it fixed, unless the violation is severe.

 ## Appeals

 If you feel you’ve been treated unfairly, you may contact us at [opennbs@gmail.com](mailto:opennbs@gmail.com).
 We’ll review your case as soon as possible.
 Please provide as much information as you can about the situation, including any relevant context or evidence!

-## Reporting content
+## Reporting violations

 Everyone plays a role in making the website safe!
 If you see any content or activity that violates these Guidelines, our Terms of Service or our other policies, please report it to us by sending an email to [opennbs@gmail.com](mailto:opennbs@gmail.com), or by using the Report button next to the infringing content.